 Civil rights protections from police abuse

-police arresting a personBoth Ohio and federal law protect against police misconduct.
-Perhaps the most important protection is the federal statute, 42 U.S.C. § 1983.
+Of the various legal protections against police misconduct, perhaps the most important is the federal statute, 42 U.S.C. § 1983.
 Passed as part of the Civil Rights Act of 1871, § 1983 allows a lawsuit against anyone who “under color of” state law deprives another of the “rights, privileges, or immunities secured by the Constitution” or federal statutes.
 In simple terms, § 1983 is the statute used to sue the police (or other local government officials) for violating a person’s constitutional rights.
+It applies only to violations of federally protected rights though.
+It cannot be used to vindicate legal protections under state law.
+Ohio, for instance, has separate protections for violation of rights conferred by the Ohio Constitution and statutes.

 • How do I prove a violation of my constitutional rights?